Alina-PANG/is4103-capstone-backend/README.md

 3. Junit
 4. Spring Web Starter (for Restful services)

+## Database Connection
+The url and auth info are in `application.properties` Demo schema is under `demo.sql`

 ## Error Handling
 Whenever there is any 'pom' or 'maven' error, or when any dependencies have been added to pom.xml, do:
 - Terminal: `mvn clean install`, or